• Skip to primary navigation

 • Place some greens on a serving plate.

-• Sprinkle with about a tbsp. each of cranberries, pumpkin seeds and pomegranate seeds.
+• Sprinkle with about a tablespoon each of cranberries, pumpkin seeds and pomegranate seeds.

 • Drizzle with salad dressing.